Bessell History, Family Crest & Coats of Arms

 The name Bessell was brought to England by the Normans when they conquered the island in 1066.
 It is a name for a person involved in the measuring and trading of corn.
 The name springs from the Old English root bushel, which is a measure of volume which is still in use today.

 Early Origins of the Bessell family

-Important Dates for the Bessell family
+Early History of the Bessell family

 Bessell Spelling Variations